Omar-M001/Banking-Transaction-Analytics-Risk-Monitoring/README.md

 model = lr.fit(train_df)
 ```

 **Result:** The model predicted almost exclusively low-risk customers.
-AUC appeared acceptable on the surface but the confusion matrix revealed near-zero recall for the high-risk class.
+AUC appeared acceptable on the surface, but the confusion matrix revealed near-zero recall for the high-risk class.

 **Lesson learned:** Severe class imbalance (~94% low-risk / ~6% high-risk) caused the model to learn the majority class distribution and ignore the minority.
 A naive accuracy metric is misleading in this context.